Rurouni Kenshin: The Final Film Streams on Netflix U.S. on June 18

 News

-Rurouni Kenshin: The Final Film Streams on Netflix U.S. on June 18
+Rurouni Kenshin: The Final Film Streams on Netflix Worldwide Outside Japan on June 18 (Updated)

 posted on by Alex Mateo

-Note: Update: Warner Bros.
-Japan confirmed with ANN that the June 18 listing on Netflix U.S. for the film is correct.